Skip to content

 The generator we developed earlier is powerful but requires technical knowledge of low-level implementation, multiple operations, and access to Infrahub.
 To simplify the process for users, we will create a form on top of the generator.
 This form will expose only the necessary inputs, create objects in a branch, and generate a proposed change for review by a network architect.
 We will implement this using Streamlit, a Python library that enables the creation of frontend applications without prior frontend experience.

-service catalog hifh level 1
+service catalog process diagram 1

 The application will have two main pages: the form and the list of requests.
 The form provides a streamlined interface with only the relevant inputs, allowing users to request a new service in a controlled manner.
 It creates a “request” (a proposed change in Infrahub), which can be monitored on the second page.
 A network architect will review the request in Infrahub and approve it.
 Once approved, service delivery teams can view the allocated resources on the page and communicate them to the customer.